vuhung16au/MachineLearning-GenAI/AI-Agent-MCP-Tutorial/FeatureList.md

 - **Error Handling**: Both frontend and backend handle errors gracefully, showing meaningful messages to users.
 - **Loading Indicators**: Visual feedback during API calls keeps users informed of ongoing processes.
 - **Data Persistence**: Ensures data integrity and availability across sessions via the database.

-This feature set provides a robust foundation for an employee management system, balancing functionality and user experience.
-Let me know if you’d like to expand or modify any of these features!